mcmero/SVclone/README.md

 22	21395573	22	21395746
 ```

-Optionally a classification field may be specified in the 'sv_class_field' parameter in the configuration file, additionally, to specify directionality set the parameter 'use_dir' to True.
-For example:
+We recommend that directions from the SV caller of choice be used (`use_dir` must be set to `True` in the configuration file in this case).
+Optionally, if you already know the SV classifications, the name of the classification field can be specified in the config file (e.g. `sv_class_field: classification`).

+An example of the 'full' SV simple format is as follows:

 ```
 chr1	pos1	dir1	chr2	pos2	dir2	classification
 22	18240676		-	22	18232335	-	INV